andrelbourgeois/airbnb-exp-clone/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## License
-License info (probably: "This project is licensed under the MIT License.")
+This project is licensed under the MIT License.

 <!--